-For purposes of the capital gains tax,
+For purposes of the capital gains tax, substituted basis property is property that:

-• Has a basis determined by reference to the basis of any property in the hands of another corporation, if the other corporation was not an S corporation throughout the period that, began the later of:

-1. 36 months before the first day of the tax year, or

-2. The time the other corporation came into existence,

-and ended on the date the other corporation transferred the property used to determine the basis of the property acquired by the S corporation.
+- Was acquired by the S corporation during the period that began 36 months before the first day of the tax year and ended on the last day of the tax year, and - Has a basis determined by reference to the basis of any property in the hands of another corporation, if the other corporation was not an S corporation throughout the period that, began the later of: - 1.
+36 months before the first day of the tax year, or - 2.
+The time the other corporation came into existence, and ended on the date the other corporation transferred the property used to determine the basis of the property acquired by the S corporation.

 Line 17.
-If the corporation is liable for the tax on excess net passive income (line 22a, page 1, Form 1120S) or the built-in gains tax (see Part IV on page 4), and capital gain or loss was included in the computation of either tax, figure the amount to enter on line 17 as follows:
+If the corporation is liable for the tax on excess net passive income (line 22a, page 1, Form 1120S) or the built-in gains tax (see Part IV below), and capital gain or loss was included in the computation of either tax, figure the amount to enter on line 17 as follows: